technikamateur/FreeMind/README.md

 - helps you to solve problems e.g. if a HDD crashes

 ## How to install:
+1. Make sure that your drives are mounted in /etc/fstab (the drives you want to manage with FreeMind)
-1. Get the latest copy of FreeMind.
+2. Get a copy of FreeMind.
 Go to ['releases'](https://github.com/technikamateur/FreeMind/releases) and download the latest version using

     `wget (link adress)`

-2. Extract the archive and save the files to a directory of your choice.
+3. Extract the archive and save the files to a directory of your choice.

     `tar xvf (name)`

-3. Now run the setup.sh file. **Make sure you are still connected to the internet!**
+4. Now run the setup.sh file. **Make sure you are still connected to the internet!**

     `bash setup.sh`

    FreeMind will now setup itself and install all requiered dependencies.

+### Config files wich will be replaced:
+**the replaced config files can be found in /etc/freemind/old-conf**
+- /etc/nginx/nginx.conf
+- /etc/crontab
+- /etc/samba/smb.conf

 ### Config files wich must be edited:
 - **defhdd.conf** - insert all HDD's (you want to monitor) and a Description wich will be displayed at the admin panel